Honey Oat Bread

 How to make honey oat bread

-Stir together the flour, oats and salt in a large mixing bowl, or in the bowl of a stand mixer fitted with the dough hook attachment.
-Pour the honey mixture and oil into the flour mixture.
-Mix until all the ingredients are completely combined.
-Cover the dough with plastic wrap then place in the fridge overnight to rise.
+- Allow to rise: Cover the dough with plastic wrap then place in the fridge overnight to rise.
 Allowing the dough a slow, overnight fermentation improves the flavor and makes it easy to prep ahead.

-Approximately 1 hour before you’re planning on baking the bread, remove the dough from the fridge and allow to come up to room temperature for approximately 45-60 minutes.
-Turn the dough out on a surface dusted with flour and form into a loaf.
+- Form and bake: Remove the dough from the fridge and allow to come up to room temperature for approximately 45-60 minutes.
+Turn the dough out on a lightly floured surface and form into a loaf.
 Transfer to a greased loaf pan (the one I used was 9x5in / 23x13cm).
 Sprinkle a little extra oats on top of the loaf (optional).
+Bake the loaf for 45 minutes in a preheated oven until risen, golden brown and cooked through.
+To check if the bread is cooked, gently tap it on the bottom.
+If it sounds hollow, the bread is cooked.

 Can I make this ahead?